 - 30-year FHA mortgages predating June 3, 2013: In general, MIPs will automatically terminate for these loans if they meet two conditions.
 The loan must have reached 78% LTV and the MIP needs to have been paid for at least 60 months.

 - 15-year FHA mortgages that predating June 3, 2013: MIP automatically drops from these loans once they reach 78% LTV.
 For loans with FHA case numbers assigned on or after June 3, 2013—and with greater than 90% LTV at origination—MIP will remain in effect.
 For any loans under 90% LTV at origination, MIP is required for 11 years.
-Also, please note there are additional requirements for jumbo FHA loans.

 - Mortgages with an FHA case number assignment date on or after June 3, 2013: FHA insurance can be terminated by the servicer or holder if the mortgage is paid in full before the maturity date.